pylayers/pylayers/doc/UserManual.rst

 Getting started
 ---------------

-Before starting a simulation it is required to fill a ini file which gathers the information required for starting a simulation.
+First of all, it is required to fill an **.ini** file which gathers informations required for starting a simulation.

 Simulation `.ini`  file
 ~~~~~~~~~~~~~~~~~~~~~~~